Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Introduction

-There are three main classes of solutions of STVG field equations including vacuum and non-vacuum solutions for a matter distribution in an asymptotically flat spacetime \cite{Moffat2015b,Armengol2017,Banerjee2017,Cai2021}, cosmological solutions \cite{Roshan2015,Jamali2018} and the solution representing an inhomogeneity in a dynamical universe, which is indeed a cosmological black hole solution \cite{Perez2019}.
-In this paper, we want to focus on the latter solution.
-Generally, McVittie spacetime \cite{McVittie1933} was the first solution of Einstein field equations in GR expressing a central inhomogeneity embedded in a Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) background, which is extensively investigated in Refs. \cite{Faraoni2007,Kaloper2010,Carrera2010,Faraoni2014,Nolan2014,Faraoni2015,Antoniou2016,Akbar2017} and references therein.
-Studying the inhomogeneous spacetimes in various theories of gravity shows us that it is required to consider the cosmological expansion of the Universe in modeling the evolution of the structures in it.
-On the other hand, both McVittie spacetime \cite{McVittie1933} and the cosmological black hole solution in STVG \cite{Perez2019} are the candidates for describing the gravitational fields of spherically symmetric mass distributions in expanding FLRW universe in theories of GR and STVG, respectively \cite{Kaloper2010}.
+Many works in the literature focused on the characteristics and various solutions of the field equations of the STVG theory.
+Non-rotating and rotating black hole solutions describing the final stage of the gravitational collapse of a compact object in the STVG theory are derived in Ref. \cite{Moffat2015b}.
+Also, the non-rotating $D$-dimensional black hole solution of STVG field equations is studied in Ref. \cite{Cai2021}.
+On the other hand, the cosmological solutions of field equations of the STVG theory are investigated in Refs. \cite{Roshan2015,Jamali2018,Davari2021}.
+Also, the solution of the STVG field equations representing an inhomogeneity embedded in a Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) background, which is indeed a cosmological black hole solution in STVG theory is derived in Ref. \cite{Perez2019}.
+In this paper, we plan to focus on the latter solution.
+Generally, McVittie spacetime \cite{McVittie1933} in GR was the first solution expressing an inhomogeneity embedded in a FLRW background, which is extensively investigated in Refs. \cite{Faraoni2007,Kaloper2010,Carrera2010,Faraoni2014,Nolan2014,Faraoni2015,Antoniou2016,Akbar2017} and references therein.
+Studying the inhomogeneous spacetimes in various theories of gravity shows us that it is required to consider the cosmological expansion of the Universe in modeling the evolution of the structures.
+On the other hand, both McVittie spacetime \cite{McVittie1933} and the cosmological black hole solution in STVG \cite{Perez2019} are the candidates for describing the gravitational fields of spherically symmetric mass distributions in expanding FLRW spacetime in theories of GR and STVG, respectively \cite{Kaloper2010}.